Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Oil palm fruits are commonly used in oil production

-The African oil palm is a single-stemmed palm with a slender greenish-brown upright trunk, huge pinnately compound leaves, and large clusters of red oily plum-sized fruits.
+The African oil palm is a single-stemmed palm with a slender greenish-brown upright trunk, huge pinnately compound dark-green leaves, and large clusters of red, oily plum-sized fruits.
 In the landscape, an African oil palm grows over 66 ft.
 (20 m) tall and has a broad, spreading crown consisting of arching palmate leaves 16 ft.
 (5 m) long.

 African oil palms are principally grown for their palm oil and are one of the world’s most oil-producing plants.
 The orangey-red palm fruits grow in bunches weighing between 11 and 66 lbs.
 (5 – 30 kg).

-In addition to the red palm fruits, other recognizable features of the African oil palm are its vase shape, clusters of pale-yellow flowers, and a knobby trunk.
+In addition to the red palm fruits, other recognizable features of the African oil palm are its vase shape, clusters of pale-yellow flowers, and knobby trunk.

 Florida palm tree identification: The African oil palm is identified by its grayish trunk covered in triangular woody ridges.
 The beautiful shape of the palm tree is due to its upward arching pinnate fronds and colorful fruits dangling in large clusters.